aldob-mohamed96/Flutter_clean_arc/README.md

-# project
+Getting Started

-template with clean code flutter
+To get started with the project, follow these steps:

-## Getting Started
+Clone the project repository: